neulab/ExplainaBoard/dataset/nli_snli/README.md

 ### Example

 ```
-{
-sentence A: "This church choir sings to the masses as they sing joyous songs from the book at a church.",
-sentence B: "The church has cracks in the ceiling.",
+This church choir sings to the masses as they sing joyous songs from the book at a church.
+The church has cracks in the ceiling.	neutral
-label: "neutral",
-}
 ```

 ### Format
-NOT CLEAR~~~~~
+Each line contains three elements separated by a "tab", which are sentence A, sentence B, and label.

 ### Split